vs65497/InvertedPendulum/README.md

 ## Pendulum Design

 Using SolidWorks, I designed a rail, cart, and pendulum.
 The cart interfaces with the rail in a similar way to a 3D printer.
-This was passible in the beginning but I think it caused a lot of oscillations when driving the pendulum.
+This was passable in the beginning but I think it caused a lot of oscillations when driving the pendulum.
 After concluding the project I had a chance to look at a lot of industrial CNC machines.
 These kinds of cart-rail systems are much better, so I will use them next time.

 ## Controller Selection (PID vs LQR)